Where is the Hotel?

 Am I at the right level?

 The camps are more focused towards off piste riding.
 I recommend that riders have at least 4 weeks of riding on snow and have at least some experience of snowboarding off piste.
 For safety reasons if you cannot meet a minimum safe riding level then you will be unable to complete the course.

 Sadly our European winter camps are not for under 18's.

 Should I bring avalanche equipment?

 Yes.
 Avalanche equipment is complusory for our winter camps.
-You should also bring a suitable backpack that can carry that equipment, plus your snowboard for suitable hikes.
+You should also bring a suitable backpack (25L minimum) that can carry that equipment, plus your snowboard for suitable hikes.

 How easy are transfers?